epfl-ada/ada-2021-project-frankezi/README.md

 ## Proposed additional datasets
 We want to use the tool Empath as an additional dataset, which can  analyse text across hundreds of data-driven categories.
 It will help us to validate lexical categories, on demand, on our quotes.
 It is a dictionnary-based approaches about sentiment (see [Fast, Ethan, Binbin Chen, and Michael S. Bernstein.
 "Empath: Understanding topic signals in large-scale text." *Proceedings of the 2016 CHI conference on human factors in computing systems.* 2016.](https://arxiv.org/pdf/1602.06979.pdf)).
+The output produced by running Empath on a quote is a dictionary associating a float value to each of the above categories.
+Looking at these categories, we can define some as being "positive" or "negative" in the context of media coverage.
+We split these categories manually.

 ## Methods
 The aim of this project would be to analyse the sentiment of quotes related to China thanks to an appropriate pre-trained model (*Empath tool, see in [additional datasets](#Proposed-additional-datasets) section*): ideally, we would be able to observe both the strength of the sentiment and the amount of polarised quotes within the dataset through time.